 Four years ago Jesse returned to college to “start over, having not done well right out of high school.”
 He is readying for a 12-week internship, capstone of a program leading to a Bachelor of Science in Integrative Therapeutic Practices and a minor in Nutrition at Metropolitan State University of Denver.

 In The Art of Happiness: a Handbook for Living, The Dalai Lama declares; “The very purpose of our life is happiness, the very motion of our life is towards happiness.”

 That life purpose animates Jesse’s yoga practice as well as other pursuits such as competitive disc golf.
 He skillfully throws a disc some 400 to 500 feet.
 Linking golf to yoga and spirituality, he identifies with Deepak Chopra’s Golf for Enlightenment: The Seven Lessons for the Game of Life.
 In Jesse’s experience, golf and yoga are kindred practices of pranayama and mindfulness, and they both offer metaphors for health and healing.

-Postscript: Jesse’s newfound unswerving yoga practice embodies the vision of Sri Shambhavanada.
+PS: Jesse’s newfound unswerving yoga practice embodies the vision of Sri Shambhavanada.
 The founder of Shoshoni Yoga Retreat and Shambhava Yoga describes yoga and meditation as expansive, because it is “the direct experience and insight into one’s true inner nature, available to anyone who is ready to surrender the distractions of the mind and open their heart.”